IrisChase/IVD/README.md

     #
     {
     state aState:
-        induce-state: anElement.coordinatedState;
+        induce-state: an-element.coordinatedState;

         //Can also toggle, unset, etc
         toggle-state: state;
         unset-state: state;
     }

 Event-like behavior is handled by "trigger-states".
 These are states that are guaranteed by the runtime to last only a single frame.
-A bit janky conceptually, but it works:
+This allows you to set processes extern to IVD in motion using the `trigger` attribute:

     #
     {